How to Play Extended Chords on Guitar (Guide with Charts)

 What are extended chords?

-Building extended chords – Getting started
+Building extended chords on guitar – Getting started

-A great to build extended chords is by starting with the 1st, 3rd, and 7th degrees of the chord, also known as shell chords.
+A great way to build extended chords is by starting with the 1st, 3rd, and 7th degrees of the chord, also known as shell chords.

 These highlighted notes are also referred to as the chord tones, which change depending on the chord quality.